-Entering the Alcázar of Seville is a feast for the eyes: its beauty is more than a match for the rest of Seville's monuments and neighbourhoods, and although its name does not resonate as much as that of the Giralda or the Torre del Oro, the Alcázar is an obligatory stop on your trip.
+Entering the Alcázar of Seville is a treat for the eyes: its beauty is more than a match for the rest of the monuments and neighbourhoods of Seville and although its name does not resonate as much as the Giralda or the Torre del Oro, the Alcázar is an obligatory stop on your trip.

-A visit to the Alcázar is a must in Seville and it is common to find combined tickets for the Alcázar and a guided tour or some other activity, such as a visit to the Cathedral.
+A visit to the Alcazar is a must in Seville and it is common to find combined tickets for the Alcazar and a guided tour or some other activity, such as visiting the Cathedral or the Giralda.

-2. Entrance to the Alcazar and guided tour of the surrounding area
+Entrance and guided tour of the Alcazar of Seville

 What this tour consists of

-The details are as follows: the tour lasts about two hours, it is available in English and Spanish and the price is around 30 euros.
-To secure your place, you must book online and, once you choose the day on which you want to take this guided tour of the Alcázar of Seville, you will receive an email informing you of times, meeting point and other instructions.
+The details are as follows: the tour lasts 1-2 hours and the price is around 34 euros.
+To secure your place, you must book online and, once you choose the day you want to take this guided tour of the Alcázar of Seville, you will receive an email informing you of the timetable, meeting point and other instructions.

-With or without a guided tour, buy your tickets online.
-Waiting in the queue at the ticket office in the sun is a sacrifice and does not ensure you will be able to get in on the day.
+Remember, with or without a guided tour, buy your tickets online.
+Waiting in line at the ticket office in the sun is a sacrifice and does not guarantee you will be able to get in on the day.

 What this tour consists of

-4. Guided tour of the Alcazar and the Cathedral of Seville
+Guided tour for small groups to the Alcazar of Seville

 What this tour consists of

-5. What to see in the Alcazar of Seville
+What am I going to see in the Alcázar of Seville?

 To get the most out of the Alcázar of Seville, my first recommendation is that you should either take a guided tour or do a little research on what you will find inside and who were the kings who lived in this palace.
 Although getting lost in the Alcázar of Seville is a delight, don't forget to get a map at the entrance so you can recognise what you are seeing.